SFIEssential/DualEMobilityData-datasets/README.md

 - **Data Integration**: Integrating data from mobile applications using timestamps.
 - **Weather Data Incorporation & Data Generation**: Employing methods similar to the E-Bike dataset.

 This repository is open for academic and research purposes.
 We encourage contributions and feedback to enhance the datasets' quality and applicability.
-Please follow the contribution guidelines for submitting your improvements or use cases.

 # _Data Regulation & Ethics Statement_